Good Faith Compliance

 If your organization is already using AI, or if your people may be using AI without clear rules, Good Faith Compliance gives you a practical starting point that can be put in place quickly.

-It creates a static first defense: policy, training, oversight expectations, verification, documentation, and a clear good-faith position that shows your organization took reasonable steps to govern AI use before problems arise.
+It creates a first defensive position: policy, training, oversight expectations, verification, documentation, and evidence of good-faith effort.

-For many small businesses, law firms, nonprofits, employers, and public-trust organizations, that first step can address a major share of immediate AI guidance and governance needs.
+For many small businesses, law firms, nonprofits, employers, and public-trust organizations, this first step can address a major share of immediate AI governance and liability-management needs.

 We estimate that Good Faith Compliance can address approximately 85% of the immediate AI governance, AI guidance, and liability-management concerns most small organizations are facing right now.